benderdave/gridfontmaker/README.md

 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/gridfont-defn.png)

 Even with these radical
 restrictions many beautiful fonts have been created.
-The domain's severly restricted nature forces a font designer quickly into radical experimentation and exploration.
+The domain's severely restricted nature forces a font designer quickly into radical experimentation and exploration.
 The following were created by Douglas Hofstadter.